 The new filter should slide in easily.
 Is the new filter having a hard time sliding in?
 It may be the wrong size.
 Scroll back up to find out how to identify the proper size filter for you.

 Once the new filter is secure in the slot, turn the unit back on.
 Make sure everything is running properly.
-Using your thermostat, turn on the fan for a few hours to initiate air flow through the new, clean filter.
+Using your thermostat, turn on the fan for a few hours to initiate airflow through the new, clean filter.

 If the furnace filter is not inserted properly, it will be unable to collect dust and grime.
 It will likely create issues for your system as well.
-If you think the filter is in backward, remove it and turn it around before inserting it again.
+If you think the filter is installed backward, remove it and turn it around before inserting it again.